1. The Organization shall be known as the Wheatland Senior Hockey League

 a.
 At the conclusion of regular season games there will be a five-minute sudden death overtime, with no break.

 b.
-If at the conclusion of the five minute overtime period the Teams remain tied and shoot-out will occur.
+If at the conclusion of the five-minute overtime period the Teams remain tied and shoot-out will occur.

 i.
 Shoot-outs will follow current NHL rules

 c.
 At the conclusion of playoff games overtime shall be a flood after the 3rd period, change ends then twenty-minute sudden death period(s) until winner is declared.
-A ten minute period will not be played in playoff games.

 81. Overtime periods will be played three on three during regular season, during playoffs overtime periods will be played five on five.